Debby the Corsifa wa Makezugirai: Characters

-Publication
+Media

+Manga

 Written and illustrated by Masahiro Hirakata, Debby the Corsifa wa Makezugirai was initially a one-shot published in Shueisha's Jump Giga magazine on April 30, 2020.
-It began serialization in the Shōnen Jump+ website on December 7, 2020.
-Shueisha published the first tankōbon volume on April 30, 2021.
-As of March 2023, six volumes have been released.
+It was serialized in the Shōnen Jump+ service from December 7, 2020, to March 25, 2024.
+Shueisha published nine tankōbon volumes from April 2021 to May 2024.

+Volumes

+Other

-In June 2022, a promotional anime commercial was released, featuring scenes from the manga's first three chapters and its eighth chapter.
+A voice comic adaptation of the first chapter was released, featuring Kana Motomiya as the voice of Debby the Corsifa and Sōru Saitō as the voice of Rokuro Sugo.
+In June 2022, a promotional anime commercial produced by Studio Pierrot was released, featuring scenes from the manga's first three chapters.

-Volume list

 Reception

 In 2022, the series was nominated in the Next Manga Awards in the Web Manga category, and ranked 15th out of 50 nominees.

 Tamagomago of Comicspace found the series fun, and described Debby and her personality as endearing and "full of charm."